Fractal Impact

 And yes, it's utterly f*cking stupid.

-I shielded my team from much of the corporate distractions, ensuring they felt the psychological safety necessary to be as creative, innovative, and impactful as they possibly could.
+As a leader, I shielded my team from much of the corporate distractions, ensuring they felt the psychological safety necessary to be as creative, innovative, and impactful as they possibly could.
 Every single one of them took leaps, worked tirelessly, learned new things, and drove results that were not just noticeable but sometimes laughably superior to teams that didn't have access to the right ingredients.

 This circus came full circle for me when I stumbled upon an old email—a flashback to when i received one of those obscene bonuses and I was struck by the stark disparity it highlighted in our system—a system where the previous generations, particularly a certain segment of boomers, who walked a much cushier path to prosperity.